Download the all-new Republic app:

 Advertisement

-Turkish threats to inve Syria
+Turkish threats to invade Syria

 Advertisement

-Re: NIA Arrests One In Islamic State Module Case, Accused Reveals Links To ISIS In Syria And Afghanistan
+Read: NIA Arrests One In Islamic State Module Case, Accused Reveals Links To ISIS In Syria And Afghanistan

 Advertisement

-Ahmed said initial steps have been positive but for calm to prevail Turkish troops must also retreat from Syrian borders.
-She said while Turkey expresses concerns about Kurdish-led forces, it is Ankara that has been a source of threat to Syria with various military operations and its military posts in western Syria.
+Ahmed said initial steps have been positive but for calm to prevail Turkish troops must also retreat from the Syrian borders.
+She said while Turkey expresses concerns about the Kurdish-led forces, it is Ankara that has been a source of threat to Syria with the various military operations and its military posts in western Syria.

-Re: US-backed Syrian Force Declares Victory Over Islamic State
+Read: US-backed Syrian Force Declares Victory Over Islamic State

 21:05 IST, September 4th 2019